A-Boring-Square/ModMate/README.md

 Introduction
 ------------

-ModMate is a powerful TUI (Text User Interface) application designed to enhance your modding experience.
+ModMate is a powerful Gui application designed to enhance your modding experience.
 It supports a wide range of features, from game modding to Python program manipulation and PyInstaller executable modification.
 Here’s a detailed overview of what ModMate can do:

 Game Modding
 ------------